Christhatmixer/Basic-Monster-Game-With-GUI-/README.md

 A basic one on one monster fighting text game with a basic GUI.

 #Features
--Save Files
+- Save Files
--Items
+- Items

 #Adding Soon
--Running away
+- Running away
--multiple enemies
+- multiple enemies
--different attacks
+- different attacks